xiaopv/xiaopv.github.io/_teaching/2024-spring-mat151.md

 ## Homework

  * Feb.
+13, 2024
+   * Complete Task 3.9 and let me know if you want to present (part 5 to part 8).
+   * Start working on Homework 5 in WileyPLUS.
+   * Quiz 4 on Thursday will cover Goal 3, 4, 7, 10, 12, 13,

+ * Feb.
 8, 2024
    * Complete Task 3.8 and let me know if you want to present.
    * Complete Homework 4 in WileyPLUS.